As you may recall, we shared the skinny on long-form content recently on our blog. If you haven’t read it yet, here’s a quick recap:

 Step 4.
 Create the case study.

 Now that you have all the data, it is time to write the case study, create all the supporting graphics and lay it out in a PDF format.
-If you don’t have a graphic designer on staff, hire a freelancer.
+If you don’t have the needed talent in-house, hire a freelance designer.

 All case studies follow this format, at least loosely: